markmclaren/test-job-dsl/README.md

 This seed job establishes:

-* the Git repo where the Job DSL lives
+* the Git repo where the Job DSL files live
-* a gradle build to acquire required libraries (e.g. Jasypt)
+* a gradle build to acquire required additional libraries (e.g. Jasypt)
 * the additional classpath (to include the Jasypt library)
 * the path for the job dsl files

 ## Running the seed job

-The seed job will create a Jenkins job (or possibly multiple jobs) for each \*_jobdsl.groovy file it finds in the Git repo
+Once created by the pipeline, the seed job itself will create a Jenkins job (or possibly multiple jobs) for each \*_jobdsl.groovy file it finds in the Git repo